 Pullman Porters: From Service to Civil Rights

-Using the latest digital technology as well as the most current methods of museum exhibition, the exhibit, Museum staff have developed a compelling exhibit that tells the story of a group of men who worked America’s rail lines for nearly 100 years.
+Using the latest digital technology as well as the most current methods of museum exhibition, Museum staff members have developed a compelling exhibit that tells the story of a group of men who worked America’s rail lines for nearly 100 years.

-The exhibit features a restored 1920s 10-1-2 Pullman sleeper car: the Lake Mitchell.
+The immersive exhibit, displayed in the Museum’s Lenfestey Center, features a restored 1920s Pullman sleeper car, the Lake Mitchell.
 The exhibit is supported by interpretive elements in and around the car.

 Exhibit elements include a computer-generated porter with interactive capabilities inside the car, original artifacts, and a touch screen computer kiosk.
 The kiosk offers curriculum-relevant materials such as oral histories and period music that illustrate the cultural, political, and racial climate at the time.

-The story of the Pullman porters is truly American and it reminds us of the towering efforts of ordinary men and women who helped shape our nation’s history.
+The story of the Pullman porters is truly American, and it reminds us of the towering efforts of ordinary people who helped shape our nation’s history.